Roy Hodgson: Playing career

+Transition to coaching via teacher training

+Hodgson completed a teacher training course in 1972 at Avery Hill College, part of what is now the University of Greenwich, where he was awarded a Certificate in Education with emphasis on physical education.
+Hodgson said of the experience: "When I went to the college it was mainly due to the obsession I had with football and I thought if they take me on and teach me to teach other people physical education, it will be the closest I might get to following my dream of working professionally in the game".
+He subsequently took a teaching job at Alleyn's School in Dulwich but left to briefly play football in South Africa.

-In 1972, after a year at Maidstone, he moved to Ashford Town (Kent), while also working as a PE teacher at Alleyn's School in south London.
+In 1972, after a year at Maidstone, he moved to Ashford Town, while also working as a PE teacher at Alleyn's School in south London.
 The following year, he moved to Pretoria, South Africa to play for Berea Park, despite the sporting boycott of South Africa in effect at the time.
-In 1974 Hodgson returned to England for his final playing spell, joining Carshalton Athletic.
-Again he supported himself by teaching, this time at Monks Hill Comprehensive.
+In 1974, Hodgson returned to England for his final playing spell, joining Carshalton Athletic.
+Again, he supported himself by teaching, this time at Monks Hill Comprehensive.

 Managerial career

 Halmstad

-Hodgson started his managerial career in 1976 at Allsvenskan side Halmstads BK, having been recommended by then-Malmö FF manager Bob Houghton.
+Hodgson started his managerial career in 1976 at Allsvenskan side Halmstad, having been recommended by then-Malmö manager Bob Houghton.
 Hodgson spent five years at Halmstad, winning the league championship in 1976 and 1979.
 His success with Halmstad in 1976 is considered one of the biggest surprises of all time in Swedish football.
 The year before, Halmstad struggled against relegation, surviving on just goal difference and before the 1976 campaign began they were almost universally tipped for relegation.
-Hodgson himself says that "my greatest achievement would have to be the water-into-wine job at Halmstads BK."
+Hodgson himself says that "my greatest achievement would have to be the water-into-wine job at Halmstad."

 Bristol City

-In 1980, he moved to Bristol City in his native England, where he was assistant manager to Bob Houghton from 1980 to 1982 and manager from January to April 1982.
+In 1980, Hodgson moved to Bristol City in his native England, where he was assistant manager to Bob Houghton from 1980 to 1982 and manager from January to April 1982.
 Due to the club's financial problems he was largely unsuccessful and was dismissed after four months in charge.
 Commenting later on his time at Bristol City, Hodgson said: "Bristol City was nothing short of a disaster in that we had only been there for a matter of weeks before the banks started to pull the rug from underneath the club.
 My job when I eventually took over, as caretaker manager, was quite simply to carry on in the aftermath of all the players leaving the club and just fulfilling the fixtures."

 Oddevold, Örebro

-In 1982, Hodgson moved back to Sweden to take over second-tier side IK Oddevold part-way through the 1982 season.
-Hodgson could not save the club from relegation as they finished 11th, one point off safety.
-In 1983, he moved to fellow Division 2 side Örebro SK.
+In 1982, Hodgson moved back to Sweden to take over second-tier side Oddevold part-way through the 1982 season.
+Hodgson could not save the club from relegation as they finished eleventh, one point off safety.
+In 1983, he moved to fellow Division 2 side Örebro.
 In his first season, Örebro finished third.
-In his second season, the club finished first but the missed out on promotion to Allsvenskan after losing in the play-off to Mjällby AIF.
+In his second season, the club finished first but the missed out on promotion to Allsvenskan after losing in the play-off to Mjällby.